 Thanks for asking!
 The first step is to book a connection call, where you'll have the opportunity to share what you're up to in your life, leadership, and/or relationships, and what you'd like to create through working with a coach.
 At the end of the conversation, if we both feel excited about the possibility of further collaboration, I'll either extend an invitation to work with me as your coach, or offer to schedule a complimentary coaching session together as a next step.

 Absolutely!
-I meet with the majority of my executive and life coaching clients remotely, via Zoom.
+I meet with the majority of my executive coaching clients remotely, via Zoom.

 My professional coach training is based in ontology.
 That's a fancy way of saying that the work we do creates changes on the inside, so that your outsides reflect those changes.
 Your results are a direct expression of transformation.
-I also incorporate my training in Brene Brown's Dare to Lead methodology, as well as Conscious Leadership tools and distinctions.
+I also utilize Brene Brown's Dare to Lead distinctions, Positive Intelligence tools, and Conscious Leadership methodology.
 Throughout it all, I incorporate mindfulness and somatic practices.

 I get it!
 Coaching is an investment in yourself at a high level.
 When I hired my first coach, it was a huge stretch for me.
 Many years later, at this stage in my professional and personal development, I can't imagine NOT working with a coach.
 And, it's not always the right time to hire a coach.
 Wherever you are in your journey, I invite you to check out my free resources: 1) Weekly newsletter (signup at the bottom of this page); 2) From Good Girl to Grown Ass Woman podcast; and 3) Instagram (@carrie.wren).
 And, a pro tip: many companies have executive coaching funds available for their leaders; you just have to ask.